giturra/giturra.github.io/docs/cv.md

 1. [RiverText](https://github.com/dccuchile/rivertext): A Python Library for Training and Evaluating Incremental Word Embeddings from Text Data Streams (as main developer).
 2. [MDS7202](https://github.com/MDS7202/MDS7202/) Official repository from the course Data Science Laboratory at the Data Science Master Program at the University of Chile (as lecturer).
+3. [CC66Q](https://github.com/fvillena/dcc-ia-nlp) Official repository for the Natural Language Processing module in the Artificial Intelligence Diploma Program at the University of Chile (as Teaching Assistant).

 ## Awards